virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/evaluation-and-fine-tunig/evaluation-and-finetuning.md

 Remember that these techniques are not meant to substitute the Data Scientist knowledge, but to help him in finding the most promising directions!

 With the experience, you'll learn by yourself what are likely good configurations, depending on the problem at hand.

+Even though Hyperparameter Tuning can help, remember that can sometimes give a small/marginal gain over the original metric.

+The real factors resulting in better metrics/results is always the quality of the dataset.

 ## Conclusions